 - The reputation of services as evidenced by recommendations from other educational institutions

 - Understanding of U.S. safety protocols and the ability to provide safety and security guidance to participants

-- Transparency in financial arrangements with the campus
+- Transparency in financial arrangements

 - Cost—recognizing that factors such as experience, expertise, and the provision of appropriate lodging, meals, safe transportation, etc., are often more important than lower cost

 Submit a Faculty-led Study Abroad Program Proposal